Shouta Yasooka

 When the Magic Online Player of the Year award was introduced in 2009, Yasooka with his account "yaya3" became the first player to win this honour.
 He also won the 2009 Magic Online Champion – Sealed title.

-Yasooka is currently the lead card designer for the Final Fantasy Trading Card Game.
+Yasooka is currently the lead designer for the Hobby Japan developed trading card games Final Fantasy and WIXOSS.

 Career

 Yasooka's Pro Tour career began in 2001 at Pro Tour Barcelona.
 It would be three years until he played his second Pro Tour in 2004 in Kobe.
 The following season, he put up two more unimpressive Pro Tour finishes in Nagoya, and Atlanta, before finishing in the top sixteen at that year's World Championship.
 This finish qualified him for Pro Tour Honolulu, and served as a catalyst for a spectacular run the following season.

 After another solid finish in Honolulu, Yasooka first came into the spotlight at Grand Prix Hamamatsu.
 Along with Akira Asahara and Masaya Kitayama, he finished in second at the team event.
 To follow up on this finish, Yasooka made the top eight individually at the next premier event held in Asia, Grand Prix Kuala Lumpur.
 Just a week later, Yasooka put up the best finish of his Pro Tour career at Pro Tour Charleston with Tomoharu Saitou, and Tomohiro Kaji.
 Despite losing his finals match to Willy Edel, Yasooka's team, Kajiharu80, still won the event.
 At this event, his teammates accurately predicted that he would win the Player of the Year title that season.
 The latter half of the season took Yasooka all over the world.
 He added three more Grand Prix top eights to his resume, in Sydney, Toulouse, and New Jersey, before the end of the season.
 Going into the World Championship, Yasooka had the lead in the Player of the Year race, and despite earning only the minimum two Pro Points there, no one was able to pass him.
 As a result, Yasooka became the 2006 Player of the Year with a total of 60 Pro Points.
 Yasooka became the second of five Japanese players to win the Player of the Year title in a row, preceded by Kenji Tsumura and followed by Tomoharu Saito, Shuhei Nakamura and Yuuya Watanabe.
 This has been referred to as the 'golden age' of Magic in Japan.